makma/fingerprintjs.com/content/blog/account-takeover-indicators-that-businesses-should-know-to-prevent-digital-identity-fraud.md

 In 2018, [account takeover](https://www.javelinstrategy.com/coverage-area/2018-identity-fraud-fraud-enters-new-era-complexity) fraud cost businesses in the United States $5.1 billion— three times the amount from the previous year.
 To make matters worse, the losses suffered may not be [covered by insurance](https://colony.bank/corporate-account-takeover#:~:text=Corporate%20Account%20Takeover%20is%20a,accounts%20controlled%20by%20the%20thieves.).
 A common form of this is [corporate account takeover](https://fingerprintjs.com/account-takeover/), when hackers steal login credentials to access your business’ bank accounts, and often drain your balance.

 Fraudsters have at their disposal a wide range of methods for acquiring login information: phishing attacks, public website/database compromises, social engineering, and many more.
-Because they’re using legitimate usernames and passwords, it can be hard to identify fraud scenarios in action.
-However, businesses can take the following steps to avoid becoming a victim.
+Because they are using legitimate usernames and passwords, it can be hard to identify fraud scenarios in action.

 ## Insiders are a main cause of account takeovers